 While you may be more hesitant than ever to borrow more money, if you have a trusted friend or family member, they could help you get out of this scenario sooner than later.
-Then you’d only have to worry about paying them back as opposed to an impatient lender.
+Then you’d only have to worry about paying them back instead of an impatient lender.

 Can I close my bank account if I have an outstanding loan?

-Yes, but you should seriously think this through before closing any bank or credit union accounts if you want to truly deal with your debt.
+Yes, but you should consider this before closing any bank or credit union accounts if you want to truly deal with your debt.
 First, it will affect any other automatic payments you’ve set up, leaving you to potentially default on utility payments and other important monthly bills.

 Closing your account can drain your resources, trigger collection calls, lead to bank overdraft fees and complicate your life.
 Instead, utilize the options listed above to get yourself back on the right track.